The vegan hot chocolate photos have been inspired by Vegan Champurrado from Bojon Gourmet

 - pinch fine sea salt

-Add almond milk to a medium sauce pan and warm it up over medium heat.
+Add cashew milk to a medium sauce pan and warm it up over medium heat.

 While in the milk is warming up, mix all the cocoa powder with just tiny bit of almond milk, creating a thin paste. (to help the cocoa powder mix with all the ingredients properly).